oneeve8/kobble-data/content/businessplannotes.md

 T. oss - If you have not used it, either give it away, or throw it away.
 U. pcycle - Things needing your time or talent... can you fix it?
 Can you make it more useful?
 Can you craft it into something new?
 R. epurpose - Things not requiring your time that you hadn’t used for its intended purpose, but that could be easily used for another purpose.
 N. eed - Things that you definitely want to keep, they serve their purpose, and you definitely use it sometimes or every day.

-Organize: Placement, Interest, Necessity, Storage (PINS) PINS because you are pinning it down to the essentials
+Organize: Placement, Interest, Necessity, Storage (PINS).
+PINS because you are pinning it down to the essentials.

-P. lacement- Everything in its place and a place for everything
+P. lacement- Everything in its place and a place for everything.
-I. nterest - Keep items where they are used and needed
+I. nterest - Keep items where they are used and needed.
-N. ecessity - Keep things that are needed handy
+N. ecessity - Keep things that are needed handy.
-S. torage - Use excellent storage solutions
+S. torage - Use excellent storage solutions.

 Arrange: Furniture, Form, Function, Flair (four Fs)
 Fs Because you are fabulous?